saicharankarasala/Docker-Kubernetes-Training/Definitions.md

 ### Q: What does `ENV` do in a Dockerfile?
 **A:** This sets environment variables! 🌍 It's like setting system preferences that your application can read.
 For example, `ENV DEBUG=true` tells your app that debugging is enabled.

+### Q: What does `LABEL` do in a Dockerfile?
+**A:** This adds metadata to your image! 🏷️ It's like putting a label on a package with information about who made it, what version it is, or how to contact the maintainer.
+It doesn't affect how the image works, but it helps with organization and documentation.

+### Q: What does `ADD` do in a Dockerfile?
+**A:** `ADD` is like a more powerful version of `COPY`! 📦 It can copy files AND automatically extract compressed files (like .tar or .zip).
+It can also download files from URLs.
+However, `COPY` is usually preferred because it's more predictable and secure.

+### Q: What is the difference between `ADD` and `COPY`?
+**A:** Great question! `COPY` is like a simple photocopier - it just copies files from one place to another. `ADD` is like a smart photocopier that can also extract zip files and download from the internet.
+For most cases, use `COPY` because it's clearer and safer.

 ### Q: What's the difference between CMD and ENTRYPOINT?
 **A:** Think of `ENTRYPOINT` as the main program and `CMD` as the default settings! 🎮 `ENTRYPOINT` is like the game launcher that always runs, while `CMD` provides default options that can be changed.
 Together, they create flexible command structures.